QtnRBT/RESTaurant-API/README.md

 ![phpMyAdmin upload page](public/phpMyAdminUpload.PNG?raw=True)

-Now click **Choose a file** and upload the `extras/restaurant.sql` file.
-Then click the **GO** button on the bottom right hand corner of the page.
+Now, click **Choose a file** and upload the `extras/restaurant.sql` file.
+Then, click the **GO** button on the bottom right hand corner of the page.

 If everything succeeded, you will land on this page :

 ![phpMyAdmin upload success](public/phpMyAdminSuccess.PNG?raw=True)

-Our database will have 4 tables :
+Our database will consist of 4 tables :
 1. The **items** table with a name, a price, a description, a category ID and an ID (for the item itself)
 2. The **categories** table with an ID, a name and a description (optional)
 3. The **formulas** table with an ID, a formula ID, a price and a name (optional)